CoreyCole/sql-utilities-bellhapp/README.md

 # Bellhapp SQL Utilities
-**Make sure to run commands from root of repo (`node src/export.js`) to make sure file paths work** The purpose of this repository is to make it easier to do CRUD operations on the database.
+The purpose of this repository is to make it easier to do CRUD operations on the bellhapp database.
 #### Features:
 - Exporting JSON representation of the database for 1 restaurant location
 - Importing JSON by outputting a file of SQL statements